Skip to Main Content

 Required Third Year Courses

-Bar Preparation 999 (3 credit hours), graded Pass/Fail
+Bar Preparation 999 (3 credit hours), letter graded, not subject to the curve

 This course strives to prepare students for the Bar Exam by highlighting relative student strengths and weaknesses so that the time in commercial and post-graduate bar preparation may be more efficiently utilized; honing students’ organization, legal writing, and test-taking skills in a time-sensitive setting; introducing and integrating strategies for methodically and correctly analyzing and answering questions in the formats presented on the bar examination; and providing a framework for studying and practicing for the Bar Exam.
 Students are required to take this course in their final semester.